Student visa

 You do not need to provide evidence of an English test score with your visa application if one of the following applies:

-It is mandatory for you and your family members to possess and maintain adequate health insurance throughout your stay in Australia.
-Overseas Student Health Cover (OSHC) from an approved Australian health insurance provider is required, unless an exception applies.
+It is mandatory for you and your family members to possess and maintain Overseas Student Health Cover (OSHC) insurance throughout your stay in Australia.

 For Applicants outside Australia: